langdiana/Fullstack-Sharp-Framework/RealWorldSharp/readme.md

 ### IMPORTANT

-Becasue this is a SPA, page swapping usually involves only fractions of the full page.
+Because this is a SPA, page swapping usually involves only fractions of the full page.
 However a full page must be sent to browser in at least 2 cases:
 1. When the site is first accessed
 2. When an internal link is opened in a new tab/window